 64. Sprint in Place

 Sprinting has great cardiovascular benefits, but it’s not possible to do it in your living room.
-However, you can do sprinting in a place.
+However, you can sprint in any place.
 It won’t be as effective as outdoor spring, but it can be a great addition to your cardio workout training.

 How to: Run as fast as possible while staying in the same place.